obuno/webicapscan/README.md

 - **docker-host-ip** = on which Docker Host present IP address you'll want to expose your container.
 - **local-or-public-dns-server-ip** = A working DNS server IP address, either local or over The Internet.
-- **/path/to/the/clamav/databases** = A directory on your Docker Host where the ClamAV & 3rd parties Databases will be downloaded initially (at container 1st boot) and stored as well as updated hourly.
-Providing this placeholder will assure that you can destroy your container while keeping all the downloaded databases in the occurrence of a new webicapscan container deployment.
+- **/path/to/the/clamav/databases** = A directory on your Docker Host where the ClamAV & 3rd parties Databases will be downloaded to initially at container first boot as well as updated hourly.
+Providing that placeholder will assure that you can destroy the webicapscan container while keeping all the downloaded databases in the occurrence of a new/fresh webicapscan container deployment.

 Once the above information's have been updated, you can run the script with: